 IBM offers hardware refinancing

 Forget about your mortgage, refinance your storage.
 IBM Corp., Armonk, N.Y., announced a new offering that allows qualified customers to choose between making lower payments with reduced financing rates or deferring all payments at no charge until 2004.
 No interest is charged during the deferral and standard financing rates apply when payments begin.
 Dubbed the 'Power to Choose' program, the new payment plan is aimed at customers across a wide range of IBM hardware, including iSeries, xSeries and pSeries eServers, TotalStorage, PCs, Store Systems, Printing Systems and software and services.
 The offering ends September 30 in the United States, Canada and the Asia Pacific region.
+IBM Corp.

 Partners prep tape for iSeries